 Closing the position:

-- Buy back the Short options and sell the Long Put.
+- Buy back the Short Puts and sell the Long Puts.

 Mitigation of losses:

 - Close the lossmaking positions in alignment with the market movements.

 ABCD is traded for $27.00 on 12.05.2017.
 The investor buys a Long Put option which has a strike price of $20.00, expires in June 2017. and costs $0.50 (premium).
 Then he sells a Short Put option which has a strike price of $25.00, expires in June 2017. and costs $1.00 (premium).

 Price of the underlying (share price): S= $27.00

 Strike price (Short Put): KS= $25.00

 Net credit: NCr